asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron

 in which the conformal factor $A(\phi)$ is defined

 where $M$ is the conformal coupling.
-Equation \ref{eq:conformaltransform} may be viewed as the attenuated Taylor expansion of some more generic function that is symmetric in $\phi$ as long as $\Delta A$ is small, which it is for the parameters that we will consider in this paper.
-We can define the effective potential $V_{\mrm{eff}}$ that enter into the equations of motion of the (a)symmetron
+Equation \ref{eq:conformaltransform} may be viewed as the attenuated Taylor expansion of some more generic function that is symmetric in $\phi$ as long as $\Delta A$ is small, which it is for the parameters that we consider in this paper.
+We can define the effective potential $V_{\mrm{eff}}$ that enters into the equations of motion of the (a)symmetron,

-that has the additional term $\ln A(\phi) T_m$, that comes from the conformal transformation of the metric in the matter action, see for example \citep{christiansen_asevolution_2023}. $V_0$ is a constant, $\mu$ is the mass, $\lambda$ is the coupling constant and $T_m$ is the trace of the Einstein frame Stress-Energy (SE) tensor. $\kappa$ is the coupling constant in the cubic term, and we recover the symmetron for the choice $\kappa=0$.
+which has the additional term $\ln A(\phi) T_m$ that comes from the conformal transformation of the metric in the matter action (see e.g. \citep{christiansen_asevolution_2023}). $V_0$ is a constant, $\mu$ is the mass, $\lambda$ is the coupling constant, and $T_m$ is the trace of the Einstein frame stress-energy tensor. $\kappa$ is the coupling constant in the cubic term, and we recover the symmetron for the choice $\kappa=0$.
 We can define a set of phenomenological parameters that map to the Lagrangian parameters as in \cite{brax_systematic_2012,davis_structure_2012}, which was extended to the case of the asymmetron in \cite{christiansen_asevolution_2023}

-where $L_C$ is the Compton wavelength corresponding to the mass $\mu$ of the field, $H_0$ is the present time Hubble parameter, $\Omega_m$ is the present time background energy density parameter for matter, $M_{\mrm{pl}}=1/\sqrt{8\pi G_N}$ is the Planck mass and $G_N$ is Newton's gravitational constant.
-The Lagrangian parameters are then defined in terms of $(\xi_*,z_*,\beta_+,\beta_-)$, where $\xi_*=L_C H_0$ is the ratio of the Compton wavelength to the present time Hubble horizon, $z_*$ is the cosmological redshift at symmetry breaking for a homogeneous universe and $\beta_{\pm}$ are the force strengths relative to the Newtonian force in the positive and negative symmetry broken minima.
-We have also defined $\Delta\beta = \beta_+-\beta_-$ and $\bar\beta = (\beta_++\beta_-)/2$.
-The field equations can be found using the Euler-Lagrange equation, and can be put into the form \citep{llinares_releasing_2013} when neglecting relativistic corrections
+where $L_C$ is the Compton wavelength corresponding to the mass $\mu$ of the field, $H_0$ is the present time Hubble parameter, $\Omega_m$ is the present time background energy density parameter for matter, $M_{\mrm{pl}}=1/\sqrt{8\pi G_N}$ is the Planck mass, and $G_N$ is Newton's gravitational constant.
+The Lagrangian parameters are then defined in terms of $(\xi_*,z_*,\beta_+,\beta_-)$, where $\xi_*=L_C H_0$ is the ratio of the Compton wavelength to the present time Hubble horizon, $z_*$ is the cosmological redshift at symmetry breaking for a homogeneous universe, and $\beta_{\pm}$ are the force strengths relative to the Newtonian force in the positive and negative symmetry-broken minima.
+We also defined $\Delta\beta = \beta_+-\beta_-$ and $\bar\beta = (\beta_++\beta_-)/2$.
+The field equations can be found using the Euler-Lagrange equation, and they can be set in the form \citep{llinares_releasing_2013} when neglecting relativistic corrections,